Optiemus Electronics ties up with Wistron to boost production | Business

 Wistron was earlier a joint venture partner of Optiemus.

-Gururaj said both the firms have come again together to address the boom in the electronics manufacturing sector.
-Wistron is making the entire investment of Rs 1,350 crore under the agreement, Gururaj said. ''These (Rs 38,000 crore revenue) projections are based on a PLI scheme drafted by the government in which a target has been set.
+Gururaj said both the firms have come again together to address the boom in the electronics manufacturing sector. ''These (Rs 38,000 crore revenue) projections are based on a PLI scheme drafted by the government in which a target has been set.
 The investment of Rs 1,350 crore will be invested in mobile phones and telecom products over a period of 3-5 years,'' Optiemus Infracom Chairman Ashok Kumar Gupta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)